mmanav02/ConnectIN_LinkedinAssist/README.md

 1. **Set up your message**: Open the extension popup and write your default message in the Open section
 2. **Go live**: Switch the extension to Open mode
-3. **Let it work**: Streaml sends LinkedIn/X profile URLs to your extension
+3. **Let it work**: Streaml sends LinkedIn profile URLs to your extension
 4. **Review & send**: For each profile, ConnectIN opens the page, asks for your permission, and either:
    - Sends your personalized message, or
-   - Sends a connection request with your note
+   - Sends a connection request with your note, or
+   - Sends a connection request without a note

 When you're in Closed mode, everything stops - no surprises, no unwanted messages.